 Nissan Qashqai - 44,742 cars sold

 The best selling crossover on the market, again, is the Nissan Qashqai.
-We tested the new model out in Austria last year and we were blown away by just how much is on offer at such a competitive price.
 The facelifted version now has high-quality leather splashed all over the interior, and the dashboard and steering wheel now look like they come from a vehicle in the class above.
-The fact that the Qashqai has already sold over 8,000 more units than its nearest competitor, the Ford Kuga, speaks volumes about just how good this model really is.
+The fact that the Qashqai has already sold over 9,000 more units than its nearest competitor, the Ford Kuga, speaks volumes about just how good this model really is.